SAP-samples/teched2025-CA261/exercises/ex1.6/README.md

 9. File `figmaRules.md` is opened in editor panel.
 10. Copy and paste following rule
 ```
+## Rules for Figma MCP Server

+- You MUST ALWAYS use the Figma MCP server when working with Figma files or designs
-- You must use the Figma MCP server if available, and use only `get_screenshot` tool.
+- You MUST ONLY use the `get_screenshot` tool from the Figma MCP server
-- You must not use `get_design_context` tool.
+- You MUST NOT use the `get_design_context` tool under ANY circumstances
+- You are STRICTLY FORBIDDEN from using any other Figma MCP tools
 ```

 8. Save all the `.md` files and make sure the rules are enabled as shown below.